 Oral History Interviews

 We add approximately 75-100 new interviews to our collection each year.
-Interviews range from 45 minutes to 45 hours although 3-5 hours is the average length.
-Most interviews have been collected as audio-only but we do hold some audio-video oral histories.
+Interviews range from 45 minutes to 45 hours with 3-5 hours as the average length.
+The majority of interviews are conducted as audio-only, but we do hold some audio-video oral histories as well.

 Browse the Collection